 Welcome to Restoring Minnesota!

-120-hour certificate program (4 out of 5 courses, Site Assessment is a required course, along with 3 of the 4 elective courses, and at least one field session).
+120-hour certificate program (four out of five courses, Site Assessment is a required course, along with three of the four elective courses, and at least one field session).

 These courses were developed in partnership with staff from several Minnesota state agencies who identified a critical need to train more restoration professionals to meet the growing demand for these skills.
 These courses provide practical skills and knowledge to succeed at restoration.